Watch: See a Tesla Roadster Run With Pavement Ripping Rocket Thrusters

-We thought that Tesla founder Elon Musk was kidding when he tweeted about “rocket thrusters” on the new Tesla Roadster.
+We thought that Tesla founder Elon Musk was kidding when he tweeted about “rocket thrusters” being available on the new Tesla Roadster.
 But he isn’t.
 The car really does have thrusters as an option.
-Now we get a chance to see them in action against a non-rocket thrust Roadster.
+And not only is Tesla thinking of rockets, but so is Ferrari.
+But first, let’s look at the Tesla thrusters in action against a non-rocket thrust Roadster.

-Musk claims with the rocket thrusters the Tesla Roadster can accelerate from 0-60 in 1.1 seconds
+Musk claims with rocket thrusters the Tesla Roadster can accelerate from 0-60 in 1.1 seconds

 Now Slav Popovski has provided a simulation showing the difference between the two vehicles upon acceleration.
-The animation is based on the math if the thrusters are only engaged for 1.1 seconds according to insideevs.
+The animation is based on the thrusters being engaged for 1.1 seconds according to insideevs.
 What becomes immediately evident is that the sinister gray Roadster is so much quicker than the red one.

 There was a time when physicists were able to show that cars would never be able to go faster than 125 mph.
 The current record stands at 763.035 mph by Andy Green in 1997.
 We include this because there will always be those who calculate this or that.
 But in reality, things can go much differently than numbers on paper.